 In this manner, KSE will continue to promote preventive measures and have employees propose ways to prevent close calls and actively participate in improvements in occupational health and safety.

 Labor Union/Management-Labor Relations

 On June 1, 1998, Nippon Kayaku Co., Ltd. and the Nippon Kayaku labor union entered into a labor agreement "based on good faith and trust, in order to acknowledge the social significance and responsibilities of industry and labor, to mutually respect the each other's rights based on the spirit of the labor laws, and to establish stable and peaceful relations between management and labor."
-Since then, this agreement has been renewed six times in accordance with its purpose, so that today we maintain sound relations based on mutual trust between management and labor.
+Since then, this agreement has been renewed eight times in accordance with its purpose, so that today we maintain sound relations based on mutual trust between management and labor.
 Because the Company has a union shop system, with the exception of certain managerial and contract employees, union participation is 100%.